lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 TODO: I will add later a github repository that contains example of Osgi/Domino and Java/Tomcat hosted sample rest services protected by an bearer token.

+### Other design elements

+Using the package explorer, you can create a set of HTML/JS/CSS files in the WebContent folder.

+Don't forget to include the "NgOauth2AuthorizationCodeFlow" module.

+Have a look at the sample database.
+You will probably have to adapte the URL of the external Rest API.

-# Configure your database
+## Configure your database

-In the Oauth2Params view, you will have to create a single document with the following fields :
+In the Oauth2Params view, you will have to create a single document with the following fields (which corresponds to spring properties) :

 - oauth2.client.clientId = *Your oauth2 client application id*
 - oauth2.client.secret = *Your oauth2 client application secret*